radheem/sentiment-analysis-app/README.md

 # sentiment-analysis-app
-Determines the sentiment of a
+Determines the sentiment of a piece of text